skip to main content

 Blood Cancers

-An estimated 23,150 people will be diagnosed with blood cancers in Canada in 2022.
+An estimated 23,600 people were be diagnosed with blood cancers in Canada in 2024.
 These cancers affect people of all ages, and survival rates are highly dependent on the type of blood cancer a person is diagnosed with.
 It is the third leading cause of cancer-related death in the country.

 Today, high-mortality rates, ineffective treatments and poor quality of life for those who survive for certain types of blood cancers make these diseases a pressing health issue in Canada.